-If you want to save on your water heating bill, there is a really easy way you can do so without cutting back on your usage or adding any expensive equipment.
+If you want to save money on your water heating bill, there is a really easy way to do it — without cutting back on your usage or adding any expensive equipment.

-Many homeowners think that by continuously investing in things like new water tanks and other energy-efficient items they can save on their water heating bill, but there’s an easier — and cheaper — way to do it.
+Many homeowners think that by continuously investing in high-dollar items like new water tanks and other energy-efficient items, they can lower their water heating bills, but there’s an easier and cheaper way to do it.

 You Can Save on Your Water Heating Bill Right Now

-According to the U.S. Department of Energy, the recommended thermostat setting for your water heater is 120 degrees.
-If it’s higher than that, you may well be paying a higher energy bill than necessary.
+According to the U.S. Department of Energy, the recommended thermostat setting for your water heater is 120 degrees even though some manufacturers set it to 140 degrees.
+If it’s higher than 120 degrees, you may be paying $36-$61 more every year.

-If you make the adjustment and lower your water heater thermostat, you can save between 3% to 5% on your water heating costs, the agency says.
+For every 10 degrees that you lower your water heater thermostat, you can save 3%-5% on your water heating costs, the agency says.

-Of course, you may be wondering how well some of your major appliances will function if you turn your water heater’s temperature down a bit.
-The Department of Energy says not to worry and here’s why:
+Of course, you may be wondering how well some of your major appliances will function if you turn your water heater’s temperature down.

-Many dishwashers have built-in heat boosters that reach 145 degrees — the necessary temperature to sterilize dishes and utensils.
-Sinks and tankless water heaters require much lower temperatures, according to the Department of Energy.
+Perhaps one of your main concerns is your dishwasher.
+The Department of Energy says not to worry about that particular appliance because many dishwashers have built-in heat boosters that reach 145 degrees — the necessary temperature to sterilize dishes and utensils.
+Sinks and tankless water heaters require only 105 degrees to clean your hands adequately.

 “I had a low-flow toilet put into my house,” Clark says.
 “I went from using 3.5 gallons/flush to 1.1 gallons/flush.
 Some toilets even have two buttons — one that delivers a 1.1 gallon/flush and another for 1.6 gallons/flush.”

-Price: You can find low-flow toilets at places like Home Depot and Lowes for around $99.
+Price: You can find low-flow toilets at places like Lowes for around $99.

 Clark also recommends buying a low-flow showerhead.
 These work by blasting air to simulate a strong stream of water.

-Price: You can find them for as low as $20 at Home Depot.
+Price: You can find them for around $25 at Home Depot.